illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 The [getopt](http://linux.die.net/man/3/getopt) function may come in handy. :smile:

-A helpful thought exercise is to review all the different ways your shell can be called (hint: there are 5 ways) and to list them all before you get started.
+A helpful thought exercise is to review all the different ways your shell can be called (hint: there are 5 valid ways) and to list them all before you get started.

 ## Specifics